Back to home

 1. Upload reference on the AI image page

 Choose a photo with clear subject separation from background when possible.
+Enable reference / image-to-image mode if the model supports it.

 2. Decide: optimize or direct prompt

-• Known style recipe → optimize a template, swap subject noun
+• Known style recipe → optimize a template, swap subject noun only

 3. Use style-specific prompt structure